 Ecommerce Marketing Trend #7: Videos

-Videos are great at capturing the attention of viewers.
+Videos are great at capturing the attention of viewers for ecommerce marketing.
 Audiences enjoy videos a lot more than image or text advertising.
 This is because videos usually involve a story-line.
-This helps audiences relate to videos better and increases engagement.
+This helps audiences relate to videos better and increases engagement for ecommerce marketing.

 Example: Nine Line Apparel